When you hear the word “PROCESSED,” what jumps to your mind?

 Incorporating A Healthier Chew

 Incorporating a healthier chew does not mean changing everything about your lifestyle diet.
-I am not telling you to cross out every processed food on your grocery list, but rather simplify it!
-It is very unlikely (although I’m not saying impossible) to go from a processed diet to a raw diet.
-Here are a few tips for you if you are interested in cutting out a few processed foods and eating more clean.
+I am not telling you to cross out every processed food on your grocery list, but rather, simplify it!
+Here are a few tips for you if you are interested in cutting out a few processed foods.

 - Shop the perimeter of the grocery store